 Enterprise-first companies are hungry for products that can remove the friction associated with their direct SLG models.
 They want to drive customer-product alignment ahead of purchases.
 To meet these needs they need to answer key questions like: (1) “How can we create frictionless experiences?”, (2) “How can we improve our product-market fit ahead of the close?” and (3) “How can we shorten our sales cycles and boost conversions?”

-How can we create frictionless product experiences behind a paywall?
+- How can we create frictionless product experiences behind a paywall?
 Sitting behind a paywall, most enterprise-first companies rely on product demos to bring their products to life.
 These demos are typically generic and suck up a massive amount of sales engineering time.
 Customers expect better.
 PLG products have taught customers to expect hands-on access.
 A new generation of product demo software is enabling go-to-market teams to build high fidelity, scalable walkthroughs that can be personalized without engineering intervention.
 Used correctly, these platforms can deliver the frictionless experience that customers crave and can provide intelligence back to sales teams.
+Another innovative approach to reducing friction is creating test environments for all software vendors.
+These platforms are focusing on enabling quick comparisons across major vendors, lowering acquisition costs and improving the user experience.
 Companies building the future of Frictionless Buyer Experience: Demostack, Navattic (645 Investment), Reprise

 Our Predictions for Customer-Led Growth